gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 sites as the most exceptional ones.
 However, this negative relationship remains to be tested on broad continuous scales.
-Total beta diversity increases with spatial extent [@Barton2013SpaSca] and is strongly dependent on scale, notably because of en higher environmental heterogeneity and sampling of different local species pool [@Heino2015ComAna], which could potentially add some variation to the relationship.
+Total beta diversity increases with spatial extent [@Barton2013SpaSca] and is strongly dependent on scale, notably because of higher environmental heterogeneity and sampling of different local species pool [@Heino2015ComAna], which could potentially add some variation to the relationship.
 Neither the previous studies on broad scales [@Poisot2017HosPar; @Taranu2020LarMul; @Yang2015ComSim], on continuous ones